What Is the Best Recorder for Beginners?

 Many of us will have started our own musical journey with a recorder.
 After all, they are relatively cheap, portable, and accessible.
 They are surprisingly versatile too and easier to learn than many other instruments.
 And playing a recorder could take your little learner from "Twinkle twinkle little star" to...well, superstar!
 But if you are starting music lessons, what type of recorder is the best choice?

 At pBone Music, our beginner instrument expertise has seen us help children play their first notes across the globe.
 Our team also have rich experience in the education setting, such as our delivery of 53,000 beginner instruments to kids in Wales.
-Trust us when we say that's enough musical instruments to make a racket!
+Trust us when we say that there are enough musical instruments to make a racket!
 So we know a thing or two about which type of recorder is most suitable for beginners.

 Recorders sometimes get a bad rep. Like many beginner instruments, those first few notes can be a tad...screechy.
 But with the right guidance - and the right recorder - your child could soon be sending soothing sounds your way.
 As well as having a break from their screens!